PeanutNore/1986-Delay/README.md

 1986 Delay: A Stereo Digital Delay pedal for guitar built around the AVR128DA28 MCU.

-50 to 1000 millisecond delay with stereo outputs and two modes
+Up to 1000 millisecond delay with stereo outputs and two modes

 Mode 1: Ping-Pong delay.
 Output B has half the delay time of output A